arrow_backBack to homemenu_bookDocumentation

 Automations

-Teams should define owner review, retry expectations, and fallback handling for every automation that affects customer experience or business state.
-A visible recovery path is part of a mature automation system.
+Define an owner, a retry expectation, and a fallback for every automation that affects customer experience or business state.
+A visible recovery path is what separates a mature automation system from a brittle one.

 Documentation